seurat-atreides/RICOH_SP-204_Toner-Chip-Reset/README.md

 # Acknowledgement

-I'd like to thank Ludovic Guegan (lugu), from whom I forked the base for this work, for inspiring me to do experiment with my printers (RICOH Aficio SP-204) toner chip model and be able to reset it effectively.
+I'd like to thank Ludovic Guegan (lugu), from whom I copied the base for this work, for inspiring me to do experiment with my printers (RICOH Aficio SP-204) toner chip model and be able to reset it effectively.
 It has been a great learning experience on how the I2C protocol works and how to manipulate I2C EEPROMS.